awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-items.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-dynamodb:`complete example <UpdateItem.java>` on GitHub.
+See the :sdk-examples-java-dynamodb:`complete example <UseDynamoMapping.java>` on GitHub.

 More Info
 =========